Yarinyl/Fine-Tuning-and-Evaluating-Transformer-Models-on-Indirect-Answers/README.md

-# Fine-Tuning and Evaluating Transformer Models on Classification Tasks
+# Fine-Tuning and Evaluating Transformer Models on Indirect Answers and Sentiment Analysis Tasks

 This repository contains a complete pipeline for training and evaluating transformer-based models (e.g., BERT, RoBERTa, and LLaMA 3) on several text classification tasks using Hugging Face and Unsloth.